 Therefore, in July, the pace of the offensive of the army of Denikin fell significantly.
 From the middle of July, the red Southern Front tried to counterattack.
 These attempts did not lead to success, but suspended the advance of Denikin.
 On 28 of July, the Wrangel’s Caucasian army took Kamyshin and advanced north.
 Sidorin’s Don army was not only unable to move forward, but during the stubborn battles that were with varying success, it was pushed aside, lost Liski and Balashov, and left behind Don.
 As a result, the attempts of the offensive of the Caucasian and Don armies choked.

 Only in the west, in Little Russia, did White achieve notable successes.
-On 31 of July the whites took Poltava, in the southwest they defeated the reds in Northern Tavria and west of Yekaterinoslav.
-Continuing the offensive, the white 11 of August reached the line Gadyach - Kremenchug - Znamenka - Elizavetgrad.
-Having discovered a rather low combat efficiency of the Western troops of the Southern Front (12 and 14 Red Army), Denikin adjusted the strategy.
+On July 31, whites took Poltava, in the southwest they defeated the Reds in Northern Tavria and west of Yekaterinoslav.
+Continuing the offensive, the whites on August 11 reached the line Gadyach - Kremenchug - Znamenka - Elizavetgrad.
+Having discovered a rather low combat efficiency of the Western troops of the Southern Front (12th and 14th Red Armies), Denikin adjusted his strategy.
 Without canceling the previous tasks of the Moscow Directive, on August 12 a new directive was issued.
-Denikin ordered the May-Mayevsky Volunteer Army to keep the Znamenka area, and the General Staffing 3 Army Corps, with the support of the White Black Sea Fleet, to take control of Kherson, Nikolaev and Odessa.
+Denikin ordered the May-Mayevsky Volunteer Army to keep the Znamenka area, and General Schilling's 3rd Army Corps, with the support of the White Black Sea fleet to capture Kherson, Nikolaev and Odessa.
 A Bredov group is being formed for an attack on Kiev.
 The success of the offensive to the west made it possible to create a common anti-Bolshevik front with Poland.
 On August 18, Denikin’s army broke through the red front in New Russia.
-12-I red army was utterly defeated.
-23 - On August 24, White took Odessa, on August 31 - Kiev.
+The 12th Red Army was utterly defeated.
+On August 23-24, White took Odessa, on August 31 - Kiev.

 Volunteers entering a given city.
 Source: https://ru.wikipedia.org